 Judicial consideration of proportionate liability in England and Wales has often arisen in the context of torts and mesothelioma cases.
-In the House of Lords' decision in Barker v Corus,83 the plaintiff was exposed to asbestos by several employers, some of whom were or became insolvent.
-In accordance with the Fairchild decision,84 the parties were liable in the proportions to which they contributed to the harm.
+In the House of Lords' decision in Barker v Corus (UK) plc, the plaintiff was exposed to asbestos by several employers, some of whom were or became insolvent.
+In accordance with the Fairchild decision, the parties were liable in the proportions to which they contributed to the harm.
 Barker found that this principle applied even where the plaintiffs exposed themselves to asbestos.
-However, following backlash from victims' groups, the position taken in Barker was reversed by amendments to the Compensation Act 2006 s 3, which confirmed wrongdoers were joint and severally liable to asbestos victims.85
+However, following backlash from victims' groups, the position taken in Barker was reversed by amendments to the Compensation Act 2006 section 3, which confirmed wrongdoers were joint and severally liable to asbestos victims.

 As noted by Lord Neuberger, this legislation has been a source of confusion.
-86 This is demonstrated by the decisions that followed, including the 2012 decision of Durham v BAI (the 'Trigger Litigation'), 87 which concerned section 3 of the 2006 Act.
-88 The main judgment found the insurer jointly and severally liable for the negligent exposure of an employee to asbestos, as the insurer's obligation to indemnify the employer was enlivened.
-89
+This is demonstrated by the decisions that followed, including the 2012 decision of Durham v BAI (the "Trigger Litigation"), which concerned section 3 of the 2006 Act.
+The main judgment found the insurer jointly